Raquel Daina: Career

 Daina began her career during the Spanish Civil War, performing zarzuelas in Salvador Videgain Garcia's company at Teatro Pavón and Teatro Ideal Polistilo.
 She made her debut with the company in 1936, performing children's roles.
 During her time in the company, she acted in revivals of several popular zarazuelas, including: "La del manojo de rosas", "Serafín, el pinturero", "Los claveles", and "La tempranica".
 She began performing in revues with her debut in Videgain's production of Enrique Povedano's "La flauta de Bartolo" in 1938 at the Teatro Maravillas.
 By 1944 she had gained popularity and recognition after performing with Videgain's company on a tour in Salamanca, Briviesca, and Valladolid.

 In 1945 and 1946 she acted in Antonio Paso Díaz's company at the Teatro de la Zarzuela, performing in productions such as "El hombre que las enloquece", "¡Tabú!", "Una mujer imposible", "Buscando un millonario" (music by Daniel Montorio), and "Los últimos días de Mendo".
 In 1947 she performed in José Muñoz Román's "Historia de dos mujeres" at Teatro Martín in Madrid alongside Rafael Cervera Royo.
 After her father's death in 1947, she supported her mother and sister through her acting career, traveling widely across Spain, to Murcia, Las Palmas, Córdoba, Almeria, Barcelona, Bilbao, Zaragoza, Burgos, Valencia, and Alicante.

 Daina shifted he career towards being a businesswoman in the 1950s.
 She owned her own variety show company, though she continued to accept vedette or leading roles from other companies.
 Most of her company's shows were produced in Barcelona, a city she is said to have loved, and where she lived at the time.
-By the 1980s, she had stoped performing vadette roles as she got older and focused her career entirely on business endeavours.
+By the 1980s, she had stopped performing vadette roles as she got older and focused her career entirely on business endeavours.
 She is remembered for her performances in Barcelona at the Teatro Apolo and Teatro Victoria.